canonical/launchpad-manual/user/reference/bug-tracker-api/bug-statuses.rst

 Bugzilla or Sourceforge - it translates that bug's status information into the equivalent Launchpad status.

-See our `page on external bug statuses <external-bug-statuses>`__.
+See our :ref:`page on external bug statuses <external-bug-statuses>`.

 Further information
 -------------------
-If you're working on a fix to a bug and hosting that code in Launchpad, you can `link from the bug report directly to the branch of code <Bugs/BugBranchLinks>`__.
+If you're working on a fix to a bug and hosting that code in Launchpad, you can :ref:`link from the bug report directly to the branch of code <link-a-bug-reports-to-a-branch>`.